ossamamehmood/WindowsUninstall/README.md

 # Windows Uninstall

-The Batch Program Uninstalls Windows within Seconds.
+Batch Program Uninstalls Windows within Seconds.
 This is quite a quick way to destroy a window system and the code has ownership to outperform the operation.
 I have taken multiple ways to uninstall windows.

 ## Methods to Uninstall Windows